This is Me

 “You are mirrored reflections.
 Two sides of a coin, order and chaos, unity and anarchy, serenity and turbulence, harmony and discord.
 Only by working together will you stand a chance.”

-“I am no mere looking glass, but a door,” the mirror said, shimmering.
+“I am no mere looking glass, but a door,” the mirror said.
+“You must pass though.”
+The mirror shimmered.